RaulMaya/Video_Games_Analysis/README.md

 ### Project Description/Outline

-The scope of this project is to extract data from different data sources, clean and transform them and load them into a database in order to solve specific queries.
+The scope of this project was to extract data from different data sources, clean and transform them and load them into a database in order to solve specific queries.
 This project was developed using Python, Pandas, MongoDB and PyMongo.
-Data was retrieved from two sources: [dataworld.com](https://data.world/sumitrock/videogames) for Console games and [kaggle.com](https://www.kaggle.com/nikdavis/steam-store-games) for Steam games.
+Data was retrieved from two sources: [dataworld.com](https://data.world/sumitrock/videogames) for Console videogames and [kaggle.com](https://www.kaggle.com/nikdavis/steam-store-games) for Steam videogames.

 ### Executive Report